Donald Trump Has Reportedly Landed On A Supreme Court Nominee, Smart Money Is On Hardiman, Says ‘Politico’

 Referring to two other men reportedly in contention for the spot, Raymond Kethledge and Amy Coney Barrett, a White House source, speaking on condition of anonymity, says that “the other two” aren’t likely to be nominated.

-Trump, for his part, has been circumspect about his possible choices, instead only referring reporters to a list of 25 conservative judges – a list which dates back to Trump’s 2016 campaign.
-Meanwhile, reporters are camped outside the Supreme Court building in Washing, waiting for a pick that Trump promised on Monday morning would come on Monday night.
+Trump, for his part, has been circumspect about his possible choices, instead only referring reporters to a list of 25 conservative judges — a list which dates back to Trump’s 2016 campaign.
+Meanwhile, reporters are camped outside the Supreme Court building in Washington, D.C., waiting for a pick that Trump promised on Monday morning would come on Monday night.

 “I have long heard that the most important decision a U.S. President can make is the selection of a Supreme Court Justice – Will be announced tonight at 9:00 P.M.
 [Eastern Time].”